Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 But what about the loss ratio?

-When you’re looking for a new Montana auto insurance company, it’s important to look at that company’s loss ratio percentage.
+When you’re looking for a new Montana auto insurance company, it’s important to consider its loss ratio percentage.

-If the loss ratio percentage is too high, (over 100 percent) the company could be at risk of going bankrupt because they are paying too many claims.
+If the loss ratio is too high (over 100 percent), the company could be at risk of going bankrupt because it is paying too many claims.

 When you get into a car accident, you need to file a claim with your insurance company stating what damage was done to your vehicle and what medical bills need to be paid.

-On the other hand, if a loss ratio percentage is too low, (under 50 percent) the insurance company could be scamming its clients because it’s not paying enough of filed claims.
+On the other hand, if the loss ratio is too low (under 50 percent), the insurance company could be scamming its clients because it’s not paying enough for filed claims.

 Add-ons, Endorsements, and Riders in Montana